tencentyun/intlcloud-documents/product_new/计算产品中心/云硬盘/操作指南/管理云硬盘/扩容云硬盘/扩容云硬盘场景介绍_intl_en.md

-### Expanding cloud disks of the system disk type
+### Expanding the Capacity of Cloud System Disks

-For data security, CVM system disk cannot be directly expanded in the console.
-You must [reinstall system](https://intl.cloud.tencent.com/document/product/213/4933) to expand the system disk capacity.
+For data security considerations, you cannot expand the capacity of CVM system disks in the console directly.
+Instead, you must [reinstall the system](https://intl.cloud.tencent.com/document/product/213/4933) to expand the capacity of the system disks.
->When the system disk capacity is changed by reinstalling the system, the capacity can only be maintained or expanded, not decreased.
+> When you reinstall the system to adjust the system disk capacity, you can only maintain or increase the capacity, but you cannot reduce the capacity.
 >

-### Expanding cloud disks of the data disk type
+### Expanding the Capacity of Cloud Data Disks

-Cloud disk of the data disk type supports expansion operations through the console and API.
-Note that you can only maintain or expand the capacity, not reduce it.
+When cloud disks serve as data disks, you can expand the capacity of cloud disks either in the console or with an API.
+Note that you can only maintain or increase the capacity, but you cannot reduce the capacity.
-Depending on whether the CBS data disk is **unmountable**, you can choose different operation entries to perform expansion on data disks.
+Based on the **mounting** status of CBS, you can expand the capacity of a data disk by different means.
-- If the current disk is a **can be unmounted** CBS data disk, you can perform expansion operations through the cloud disk console or by using the [CBS ResizeDisk API](https://intl.cloud.tencent.com/document/product/362/16310).
+- If the current cloud data disk is **can be unmounted**, you can expand its capacity in the cloud disk console or through the [ResizeDisk](https://cloud.tencent.com/document/product/362/16310) API.
-- If the current disk is a **cannot be unmounted** CBS data disk, you can perform expansion operations through the CVM instance console or by using the [CVM ResizeInstanceDisks API](https://intl.cloud.tencent.com/document/product/362/16310).
+- If the current cloud data disk is **cannot be unmounted**, you can expand its capacity in the CVM instance console or through the [ResizeDisk](https://intl.cloud.tencent.com/document/product/362/16310) API.

->If the maximum capacity of the cloud disk still does not meet your business needs, you can [build RAID 0 using multiple elastic cloud disks](https://intl.cloud.tencent.com/document/product/362/2932) or [build LVM logical volumes](https://intl.cloud.tencent.com/document/product/362/2933).
+> If the maximum capacity of the cloud disk does not meet your business needs, you can try [Building Up RAID Groups](https://intl.cloud.tencent.com/document/product/362/2932) or [Building Up LVM Logic Volumes](https://intl.cloud.tencent.com/document/product/362/2933).
 >
-After expanding the data disk, you must perform the subsequent operations before it can be recognized and used by the instance:
+Once the data disk capacity is expanded, you must perform the subsequent operations before the instance can recognize and use the data disk:
 <table>
      <tr>
          <th nowrap="nowrap">Before Expansion</th>